telerik/ajax-docs/controls/imageeditor/troubleshooting/common-issues.md

 *Solution*

 This problem is caused by a breaking change in .NET 4.0 described [here](http://www.asp.net/learn/whitepapers/aspnet4/breaking-changes#0.1**Toc256770154).
-To workaround it one can set **preCondition="managedHandler"** for the RadCompression module.
+To work around it, you can set **preCondition="managedHandler"** for the RadCompression module.
 You may also need to remove the **runAllManagedModulesForAllRequests** setting from your web.config if you have it (or set it to false).

 ## The Image Is Not Loaded or/and a Security JavaScript Error is Thrown